aquametalabs/aquameta/README.md

 Poke around the [schemas]() to see how things look, [endpoint]() is a good place to start.

 Aquameta is a very unopinionated stack, except for that one big opinion about everything being data.
 From there, our tables are intended to just express "how the web works" and leave the rest up to you.
-You can use any client-side framework you please, and the backend supports several different [procedural languages]().
+You can use any client-side framework you please, and the backend supports several [procedural languages]().

 It's tuples all the way down.
 Well, that's the idea anyway.
 Of course there is still the Operating System down below PostgreSQL, with all it's "files" and so forth.
-But if we follow this idea to it's natural conclusions, we would make all that look a lot different too.
+But if we follow this idea to its natural conclusions, we would make all that look a lot different too.

 Aquameta's long-term trajectory is to find the places where putting things in the database makes them easier to work with.
 We think there is a lot more of opportunity here.
 If you're up for an adventure into the unknown, I hope you'll give it a try.